-Congratulations on your decision to study abroad!
-The planning stages outlined below will help you have the best study abroad experiences possible.
+Congratulations on your decision to participate in an Education Abroad or National Student Exchange program!
+The planning stages outlined below will help you have the best experience possible.

-Virtual Education Abroad 111 Information sessions are available during summer and fall 2020 terms.
-The Education Abroad 111 Information Session is designed to introduce students to the diverse study abroad options available at NMSU.
-During this presentation, you will learn about program options, fulfilling degree requirements abroad, costs, financial aid, scholarship opportunities, as well as the next steps, and how to apply.
+Virtual information sessions are available during spring 2021 term.
+The information session are designed to introduce students to the Education Abroad and National Student Exchange programs available at NMSU.
+During this presentation, you will learn about program options, fulfilling degree requirements, costs, financial aid, scholarship opportunities, as well as the next steps, and how to apply.
 Register for an upcoming session on the Education Abroad website.

-Education Abroad currently offers more than 300 programs in over 50 countries.
-Including Europe, Asia, Latin America, Australia/New Zealand, Africa and the Middle East.
+Education Abroad and National Student Exchange currently offers more than 100 programs in over 35 countries and within the United States, Guam, Puerto Rico and the U.S. Virgin Islands.
+International destinations include programs in Canada, Europe, Asia, Latin America, Australia/New Zealand, Africa and the Middle East.

-Education Abroad Advisors work with a specific regional portfolio and can help you evaluate program options in order to meet your academic, professional, and personal goals.
-Education Abroad Advisors can answer specific questions and guide you throughout the process of applying and preparing to study abroad.
+Our advisors work with a specific regional portfolio and can help you evaluate program options in order to meet your academic, professional, and personal goals.
+Advisors can answer specific questions and guide you throughout the process of applying and preparing to participate in one of our programs.

 Make an Academic Plan